flow-heater/flow-heater/fh-http/README.md

 cargo run --bin fh-http
 ```

-On another terminal, run an HTTP request to `localhost:3030/hello/foo`:
+On another terminal, issue an HTTP request to `localhost:3030/hello/foo`:

 ```bash
 curl "localhost:3030/hello/foo"
 ```

-The `fh-http` process spits out some lines to stdout including a simple `"Hello from deno!"` line, which should indicate, that the deno runtime runs asynchronously behind an the warp http server.
+The `fh-http` process spits out some lines to stdout including a simple `"Hello from deno!"` line, which should indicate, that the deno runtime runs asynchronously behind the warp http server.
 ```bash
 $> cargo run --bin fh-http
     Finished dev [unoptimized + debuginfo] target(s) in 0.05s